Israel and the Occupied Palestinian Territory

 NECESSARY ACTION:

 A permanent ceasefire must be urgently reached and monitored by an independent, international body.
 UNSC Resolution 2735 must be implemented without delay.
 Israel should immediately lift the siege of Gaza.
-All likely war crimes and crimes against humanity must halt immediately.
 Hamas and other Palestinian armed groups must safely and unconditionally release all individuals taken hostage.
 All states must cease arms exports to Israel, as well as apply other economic and political measures necessary to ensure respect for international law and the implementation of legally binding UNSC Resolution 2728.
 All parties should condemn anti-Semitic, anti-Arab and Islamophobic hate speech and leaders must refrain from spreading and engaging in dehumanizing rhetoric and actions.
+Governments with influence must use all diplomatic means to urge the Israeli government to repeal the legislation dismantling UNRWA’s work in the OPT.

 Israel must immediately implement the ICJ’s provisional measures and its allies must ensure Israel’s compliance.
 States parties to the Genocide Convention should support proceedings before the ICJ and refrain from attempts to impede the independent work of the Court or discredit the merits of the dispute.
 The ICC must be allowed to conduct its mandate with independence and impartiality and all states should cease any impediments, intimidation, retaliation or improper influences against the Court and its officials.
 Israel should ratify the Rome Statute of the ICC and cooperate with all UN-mandated investigative mechanisms.